Zh4rsiest/betsson-racebets/readme.md

 # Betsson test task

+## Foreword

+If you see a lot of redundancy in the code with the classes for all the paragraphs and headings that's because I was trying to do everything the TailwindCSS way.
+I might not have used best practise so please, treat this as an experiment :)

 ## Validating the concept

 In my experience I think TailwindCSS could be a good option performance wise if built in production mode that purges every class that is not needed.
 On the other hand, without good configuration there are a couple of issues with it, for example when you want to write custom css.
 My solution was that I made a tailwind.scss file, that imports the base, components and utilities from the Tailwind library and added it as an entry point in my webpack.config.js file.
 This way, I only have to restart npm run watch, if I want to write in the tailwind.config.js file, but I can write my custom css without having huge load times.